-Football: Cayman loses 4-0 to Guyana, will face Barbados in finale of CONCACAF Girls U15 Championships
+Football: Cayman loses 4-0 to St. Lucia, will face Barbados in finale of CONCACAF Girls U15 Championships

-Cayman’s Girls Under-15 national football squad suffered their first loss of the 2018 CONCACAF Girls Under-15 Championships Thursday (9 August) falling 4-0 to Guyana.
+Cayman’s Girls Under-15 national football squad suffered their first loss of the 2018 CONCACAF Girls Under-15 Championships Thursday (9 August) falling 4-0 to St. Lucia.

-The Guyanese opened the scoring just two minutes into the game courtesy of Giana Hilton.
-Just nine minutes later, Guyana’s Cassandra Shepherd made it 2-0.
-Guyana’s Freegeanne Baptiste extended the lead to 3-0 in the 22nd minute.
-Shuquan Fontenelle added insult to injury in the 35th minute to make it 4-0.
+St. Lucia opened the scoring just two minutes into the game courtesy of Giana Hilton.
+Just nine minutes later, St. Lucia’s Cassandra Shepherd made it 2-0.
+St. Lucia’s Freegeanne Baptiste extended the lead to 3-0 in the 22nd minute.

+In the 31st minute, Alexia Bromfield, Shayana Windsor and Lilly Powery entered the field of play for Raeanne Ebanks-Hydes, Kalie Ebanks and Riley Doyle respectively.

+St. Lucia’s Shuquan Fontenelle added insult to injury in the 35th minute to make it 4-0.

+“Our girls tried their best to play their normal game, but we could not find our fluency and we didn’t take advantage of the few chances we created.
+We played some good football in spurts but our transition from midfield to attack was not the best and St. Lucia’s physical defence caused us a lot of problems.”

 Cayman finished second in Group E Division Two with two wins and one loss, scoring six goals and surrendering five.
-They will play second place Barbados of Group D. A win puts Cayman in a strong position to advance to Group D for the 2020 CONCACAF Championships.
+Cayman will face Group D runner-up Barbados on Friday (9 August) in a consolation game and will return home on Sunday, August 12th.

 Add Comment